-The following graph sets forth the daily historical performance of the INDU in the period from January 1, 2008 through February 8, 2021.
+The following graph sets forth the daily historical performance of the INDU in the period from January 1, 2008 through the pricing date.
 We obtained this historical data from Bloomberg L.P.
 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg L.P.
-The horizontal line in the graph represents the INDU's hypothetical Coupon Barrier and Threshold Value of 18,831.46 (rounded to two decimal places), which is 60% of the INDU's hypothetical Starting Value of 31,385.76, which was its closing level on February 8, 2021.
-The actual Starting Value, Coupon Barrier and Threshold Value will be determined on the pricing date.
+The horizontal line in the graph represents the INDU's Coupon Barrier and Threshold Value of 18,559.42 (rounded to two decimal places), which is 60% of the INDU's Starting Value of 30,932.37.